 PTSD is frequent among those who are currently serving, or are retired from the military.
 In fact, it is estimated that 30% of Vietnam Veterans have had PTSD in their lifetime.
 According to the U.S. Department of Veterans Affairs (VA), about 12% of Gulf War Veterans have PTSD in a given year, and between 11-20% of those who served in Operation Iraqi Freedom and/or Operation Enduring Freedom have PTSD in a given year.

 HopeWay treats many people with PTSD and trauma related conditions.
 Here is one client's experience:

 "I absolutely loved my experience at HopeWay.
 They made me see the value in life again.
 I actually went to [another treatment program] in 2016 and they had a great concept, but HopeWay was so much more effective in everything.
-They had a holistic approach in helping me with my recovery from PTSD and bipolar disorder II.
-I never had a more knowledgeable psychiatrist and I had the BEST therapist in the world and I miss him all the time.
+They had a holistic approach in helping me with my recovery from PTSD and bipolar II disorder.
+I've never had a more knowledgeable psychiatrist and I had the BEST therapist in the world and I miss him all the time.
 This is the best treatment center ever.
-They are new, and they truly do care about each of their clients.
+They truly do care about each of their clients.
 They were there for me at the lowest points in my life.
-HopeWay, if you are reading this, thank you for everything.
+HopeWay - thank you for everything.
 If you are even remotely interested in coming to HopeWay, just come and it will change your life!!" - Stacy